GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Immunity to diseases unless they specifically affect plants.
 **-** Immunity to Bloodloss.
 **-** Cannot be incapacitated except by an effect which explicitly affects plants.

+**Acrobatic Extraordinaire**: The cordogobil is proficiant with both the Athletics and Wrestling skills.

 **Gourd-Thing**: Receives wounds but not the effects of them.
 If an attack would qualify to damage armor, it instead removes the cordogobil's hand.
 If this happens again before it can grow a new one (which takes 1d8+1 days of long or full rest), it is simply slain.